dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 In Visual Studio, set the **AspireSample.AppHost** project as the startup project by right-clicking on the project in the **Solution Explorer** and selecting **Set as Startup Project**.
 Then, press <kbd>F5</kbd> to run the app.

 :::zone-end
-:::zone pivot="vscode,dotnet-cli"
+:::zone pivot="dotnet-cli"

-If you haven't already trusted the ASP.NET Core localhost certificate, you will need to trust the certificate before running the app:
+You need to trust the ASP.NET Core localhost certificate before running the app.
+Run the following command:

 ```dotnetcli
 dotnet dev-certs https --trust